 • Level of competence in English is B1/B2.

 • The time required to use the resource with the students is four hours

-• Two hours to watch the video and to read the article.
+• Two hours to watch the video.
 The teacher must enrich the resource with explanations.
 But it would be even more useful and interesting the co-presence of the philosophy teacher who might further enrich the argument with historical, social and political information about the time and place where these scientists lived and about their life.
 Then the teacher splits the students into groups and gives each of them to research insights about a part of the topic, as homework

 Another two hours are used for the presentations of the students’ works.